humanmade/hm-juicer/README.md

 ```

 ### Step 2
-Add the Juicer account name to the `wp-config.php` file via the `JUICER_ID` constant.
+Add the Juicer feed name to the `wp-config.php` file via the `JUICER_ID` constant.

 ```php
 const JUICER_ID = 'myaccountname';
 ```

+Alternately, if no `JUICER_ID` is set, the feed name can be set via a settings page that appears if this constant does not exist.

 ## Usage